zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 ## Unsigned Response

-The response from the Entity Collection Endpoint is not signed and the obtained information should only be considered as informational.
+The response from the Entity Collection Endpoint is not signed and the obtained information MUST be considered as informational.
 To verify an Entity proper trust validation according to OpenID Federation 1.0 [@!OpenID.Federation] still MUST be done.